 Treatment of Hypertension | What Is Hypertension?

 If your doctor has diagnosed you with high blood pressure, he/she may recommend you to regularly monitor your blood pressure at home in addition to regular healthcare visits.
+A hypertension doctor in Singapore is easily available.
 Since there is no permanent cure for hypertension, treatment for high blood pressure typically involves lifestyle changes accompanied by medications.
 Here is a list of some healthy lifestyle changes that can help you keep your blood pressure in the normal range and avoid health complications in the future:

 - quit smoking